-Pollution of the aquatic environment by heavy metals is a worldwide problem because these metals are permanent, and majority of them have harmful effects on living organisms when they exceed a certain concentration (Chakraborty et al., 2009).
-The presence of heavy metals noticed in fish in this study were generally low when compared within the limit of chronic reference values suggested by WHO (1985) and USEPA (1986).
-Several authors observed that fish surviving at highly polluted areas accumulate higher levels of heavy metals than those surviving in less polluted areas of the same lake (Bahnasawy,2011).
-Liza parsia collected from Site4(Choolatheruvu) noticed the higher accumulation of metals in their tissues followed by Site1(Ayiramthengu).Comparatively lower level of accumulation of heavy metals in the tissues of Liza parsia collected from Site2 and Site3.
+"Adulteration of the aquatic environment by heavy metals is a worldwide problem because these metals are persistent, and majority of them have harmful effects on living organisms when they exceed a certain concentration" (Chakraborty et al., 2009).
+The presence of heavy metals observed in fish in this study was generally low when compared to the chronic reference values suggested by WHO (1985) and USEPA (1986).
+"Heavy metals naturally exist in the environment, but excessive application in different industries for several purposes has significantly altered the ecological system by the excessive discharge of these metals into the soil and aquatic systems" (Sarkar et al., 2022) .
+"Several authors observed that fish surviving at highly polluted areas accumulate higher levels of heavy metals than those surviving in less polluted areas of the same lake" (Bahnasawy,2011).
+Liza parsia collected from Site4(Choolatheruvu) showed the higher accumulation of metals in their tissues followed by Site1(Ayiramthengu).
+Comparatively lower level of accumulation of heavy metals in the tissues of Liza parsia collected from Site2 and Site3.
 Arsenic is a toxic heavy metal, even at a low concentration of arsenic can result the death of an aquatic organisms.
-The highest concentration of arsenic was found to observe in liver tissues followed by gills.
+The highest concentration of arsenic was found in liver tissues followed by gills.
 Muscle retains comparatively lower level of arsenic accumulation.
-Ashraf, et al., 2012, observed the total concentration of arsenic in fish samples taken from mining ponds are (ranged between a minimum of 0.0025 to a maximum of 0.83 mg/kg) higher than that of the accumulation of arsenic content in this study.
+Ashraf, et al.(2012) observed the total concentration of arsenic in fish samples taken from mining ponds are (ranged between a minimum of 0.0025 to a maximum of 0.83 mg/kg) higher than that of the accumulation of arsenic content in this study.

-During the present study, gill tissues of the fish had a higher accumulation of Cu followed by liver and muscles.
-According to Barbara Jezierska and Malgorzata Witeska (2006) copper shows distinct affinity to the liver of fish.
+During the present study, gill tissues of the fish showed higher accumulation of Cu followed by liver and muscles.
+According to Barbara Jezierska and Malgorzata Witeska (2006) copper has a distinct affinity for the liver of fish.
 Razeena Karim et al.,2015 also reported that the liver tissue of Liza parsia from Ashtamudi lake and fishes from Kanyakumari district were found to be observed that a higher concentration of Cu, this may be due to the influence of domestic waste into the aquatic ecosystem.

-Higher accumulation of cadmium was observed in gills followed by liver tissue, similar findings were observed by Bahnasawy et al.,2011,who reported that Gill tissues had the highest concentration of Zn,followed by Cu, Pb , and Cd.
+Higher accumulation of cadmium was observed in the gills followed by liver tissue, similar findings were observed by Bahnasawy et al.,2011,who reported that Gill tissues had the highest concentration of Zn,followed by Cu, Pb, and Cd.
 Higher temperatures promote accumulation of cadmium especially in the most burdened organs: kidneys and liver (Yang and Chen,1996).
 The highest concentration of these metals in gill tissues may be due to the fact that fish gills play an important role in metal uptake from the environment.

-In the present study, the Pb accumulation was found to be higher in liver as well as in gills followed by muscles.
-Many researchers have been conducted study across the world is agreed with the findings of higher concentration of heavy metals in the liver tissue (Yousuf et al., 2000; Safahieh et al., 2011).
+"In the present study, the Pb accumulation was found to be higher in both liver and gills followed by muscles.
+Many researchers have been conducted study across the world is agreed with the findings of higher concentration of heavy metals in the liver tissue" (Yousuf et al., 2000; Safahieh et al., 2011).

-Accumulations of heavy metals in fish organs encounter a seasonal fluctuation.
-The concentration of the detected metals retained their highest values during summer, while the lowest values were observed during winter.
-These seasonal changes were more or less in accordance with the fluctuation in the surrounding environment as a consequence of the increase or decrease of drainage water enter into the lake (Abdel-Baky et al.,1998).
-Liza parsia is a detritus feeder and feed either by sucking up the surface layer of the mud or grazing on the rock surfaces leading to the transfer of mineral particles into the body along with food (Zingde et al.,1976).
+"Accumulations of heavy metals in fish organs shows seasonal fluctuation.
+The concentration of the detected metals were highest during the summer, while the lowest values were observed during winter.
+These seasonal changes were generally consistent with fluctuation in the surrounding environment resulting from the increase or decrease of drainage water entering the lake" (Abdel-Baky et al.,1998).
+"Liza parsia is a detritus feeder and feed either by sucking up the surface layer of the mud or grazing on the rock surfaces leading to the transfer of mineral particles into the body along with food" (Zingde et al.,1976).